deeveon/ShowProc/README.md

 * Uses table views for better readability
 * Displays full information by default with options to show less detail
 * The `COMMAND` argument supports the use of standard AmigaOS wildcards.
 For example, `Workb#?` will match the Workbench process.
 * Displays additional information including:
-  - How much of the stack is in use
+  * How much of the stack is in use
-  - Failat level
+  * Failat level
-  - Last return code
+  * Last return code
-  - Whether or not it is a background process
+  * Whether or not it is a background process
-* Help file for integration into the AmigaOS 3.2 Help System (i.e. type `help ShowProc` in a Shell/CLI to bring up the help)

 ## Requirements